jasonaden/angular/aio/content/guide/comparing-observables.md

     });
 </code-example>

 * Promises execute immediately, and just once.
-The computation of the result is initiated at promise creation time.
+The computation of the result is initiated when the promise is created.
 There is no way to restart work.
 All `then` clauses (subscriptions) share the same computation.

 <code-example hideCopy>
 // initiate execution